maniospas/fairbench-tiny/docs/cli.md

 ## Fairness report

-Compute a fairness report for a `csv` dataset like below.
+Compute a fairness report for a `csv` dataset and show it like below.
 When nothing else is specified, the dataset is by default considered to contain numeric `label` and `predict` columns, and only sensitive attributes in the rest of